The largest feline on the American continent!

 Due to the large size and dominant nature of the Jaguar, there are no other wild animals that are known to actually consider it as prey.
 Once found throughout the South American continent, they have been hunted by Humans mainly for their fur which has led to drastic declines in Jaguar population numbers everywhere.
 Despite now having legal protection and a reduction in the hunting of them for their fur, the Jaguar is at increasing risk from loss of habitat mainly in the form of deforestation to make way for agriculture or growing Human settlements, which means these large and majestic animals are being pushed into more remote regions of their native range.

-Jaguars have the strongest bite force of all Cats and like other ‘big’ Cats they can roar (other Cats cannot).
-The Jaguar is undoubtedly a strikingly beautiful animal, and has naturally caught the attention of both scientists and hunters alike, with many individuals sadly having been poached for their distinctively patterned fur.
+Jaguars have the strongest bite force of all Cats (learn about the strongest animals in the world here) and like other ‘big’ Cats they can roar (other Cats cannot).
+The Jaguar is undoubtedly a strikingly beautiful animal and has naturally caught the attention of both scientists and hunters alike, with many individuals sadly having been poached for their distinctively patterned fur.
 Although Jaguars usually have yellowish coloured fur, other colours are also known including black and white.
 As with black Leopards, they are not completely black as you can still see the spotting (although faint) in strong sunlight.
 Jaguars are said to be able to cross-breed with both Leopards and Lions.
 A Lepjag was produced by the film industry to produce a Cat that had the appearance of a Jaguar but was easier to handle with the temperament of a Leopard.
 He lives in retirement now in a Big Cat sanctuary, and like other ‘big’ cat hybrids he is sterile.

 Historically, Jaguars have featured throughout Native American culture, as these people were well aware of the power of this dominant predator with some believing that the Jaguar was the lord of the underworld.
 They are feared by Humans who inhabit areas close to the jungle and are also often blamed by ranch owners for their missing livestock.
 Although Jaguars hold the reputation for being very aggressive, unprovoked attacks on Humans are rare.
 Jaguars have been severely affected by deforestation throughout much of Central and South America, primarily for agriculture with the highest numbers now found in the Amazon Basin.